Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Conclusion

 \section{Conclusion}

-Drawing on a $\vqvae$, we develop an information‑theoretic pipeline for compressing hidden‑state trajectories into discrete codes and use them to compute MI between different parts of a LM’s computation.
-This coarse‑grained view allows us to examine how much the prefix internal computations inform future prediction states, whether they preserve alternative continuations, and which blocks of history a decoder‑only transformer relies on.
-Empirically, we compare training with standard NTP and MTP losses across a synthetic CFG task, PF tasks, and natural text.
-Our findings show that planning behavior varies with the task.
-In the CFG task, nMI between the prefix and decision state quickly decays, suggesting myopic computations.
-In path‑finding, however, the prefix retains strong information about future steps and alternative correct paths, indicating branch awareness.
-We also observe a recency effect: decision states depend mainly on the final layers and most recent block, though earlier activations still carry some influence, with most of the dependence coming from the last prefix token.
-Taken together, these results suggest that LMs perform planning, but the extent and nature of that planning are contingent on the task and training objective.
-Our $\vqvae$-based MI framework provides an automated way to investigate such behaviors.
-Future work could extend this analysis to chain‑of‑thought‑style training and RL‑fine‑tuned LMs, and investigate how architectural modifications can encourage planning.
+Drawing on a $\vqvae$, we develop an information-theoretic pipeline that compresses hidden-state trajectories into discrete codes and uses them to compute MI across an LM’s computation.
+This lens measures (i) how prefix computations inform future decision states, (ii) whether models retain information about alternative continuations, and (iii) how decision-relevant information is distributed across layers and prefix blocks.
+We evaluate models trained with standard NTP versus MTP losses on a synthetic CFG task, PF tasks, and natural text; we find no consistent differences between NTP- and MTP-trained models.
+The results are strongly task-dependent: in CFG, nMI between the prefix and the decision state decays quickly, consistent with largely myopic computation; in path-finding, the prefix retains substantial information about later steps and alternative correct paths, indicating stronger branch awareness.
+Across settings, we observe a recency effect, decision states depend most on late layers and recent blocks, while earlier activations remain measurably informative.
+Overall, LMs exhibit internal planning, but its extent and form vary with the task and training objective; our $\vqvae$-MI framework provides an automated way to study these behaviors.
+Future work could extend this analysis to reasoning models and test architectural changes that promote planning.

-\paragraph{Acknowledgements.} This work was partially supported by the US National Science Foundation under grants CCF 2045694, CNS-2112471, CPS-2111751, and ONR N00014-23-1-2149 to GJ.
-In addition, the work was supported by NSF Grants 2154171, CAREER Award 2339112, CMU CyLab Seed Funding.
+\paragraph{Acknowledgements.} This work was partially supported by the US National Science Foundation under grants CCF 2045694, CNS-2112471, CPS-2111751, ONR N00014-23-1-2149 to GJ and US Department of Energy under grant DESC0025652 to CJW.
+In addition, the work was supported by Pennsylvania Infrastructure Technology Alliance, NSF Grants 2154171, CAREER Award 2339112, NSF Award 2512805, CMU CyLab Seed Funding to GQ.
 This work used PSC Bridges-2 GPU at Pittsburgh Supercomputing Center through allocation CIS250226 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by US National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.